Learning to Configure Agentic AI Systems: Methodology

 \subsection{Training Procedure}

-We optimize both policies end-to-end using Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} as seen in Figure~\ref{fig:motivating_examples}.
-Each policy maintains a separate \emph{value network} for advantage estimation, and we apply per-batch advantage normalization to stabilize learning across the heterogeneous reward landscape.
-The clipped surrogate objective prevents destructive updates:
+We optimize both policies end-to-end using Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} as shown in Figure~\ref{fig:motivating_examples}.
+Each policy maintains a separate value network for advantage estimation, and we apply per-batch advantage normalization to stabilize learning across the heterogeneous reward landscape.
+The following objective is applied independently to each factor of $\pi_{arc}$: